Four oilfield service giants

 What’s happening in the market and industry?

-The US rig count has risen 58% in the past year.
-OFS companies’ revenues and profitability can improve when the upstream companies’ drilling and production pick up, though these also depend on the business model of the OFS company.
+The US rig count has more than doubled in the past year.
+Upstream companies’ drilling budgets are also showing signs of recovery.
+OFS companies’ revenues and profitability can improve when the upstream companies’ drilling and production pick up again.
+However, this would also depend on the business model diversity of the OFS companies.

-Many offshore projects that have been deferred in the past two years as a result of depressed crude oil prices may finally see execution if crude oil’s upward momentum continues.
-This could positively affect OFS companies supplying products and services to offshore upstream companies.
-(For more, read Market Realist’s Oil near $60: How’s the Offshore Drilling Industry Faring?)
+Many offshore projects have been deferred during the past two years as a result of depressed crude oil prices.
+This has negatively affected OFS companies supplying products and services to the offshore upstream companies.
+In this context, please read Market Realist’s What to Expect from Transocean’s 1Q17 Results.

 In this series, we’ll compare these four large-cap OFS companies based on fundamental drivers, as well as their industry indicators.
 We will start our discussion by comparing the changes in these companies’ revenues in 1Q17.